 In this research conducted by in-depth interviews with 50 women over 30, who were engaged in an open marriage, the author found out that even with no previous record of homosexuality, women realized that they were bisexual after having a sexual encounter with another woman.

 13. Men and sexual minorities are most likely to engage in open relationships, open marriage statistics suggest.

-15. 42% of OkCupid.com users in 2016 were interested in dating someone in an open or polyamorous relationship, open relationship statistics show.
+15. 42% of OkCupid.com users were interested in dating someone in an open or polyamorous relationship, open relationship statistics show.